exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 **[TODO: ADD AN INTRO HERE]**

-Transitionals are organised under a pattern similar to MVC: they all have a model, a view, and a controller for reacting to events and communicate through message passing mediated by a controller.
+Transitionals are organised under a pattern similar to MVC: they all have a model, a view, and a controller for reacting to events and communicating through asynchronous messages.
 Each type of transitional must have a unique _name_.
 In addition:

-- each model-view couple (corresponding to one code mapping) share the same _code mapping ID_, which only changes when the file is recompiled, and persists accross changes in the meantime;
+- each model-view couple (corresponding to one code mapping) shares the same _code mapping ID_, which only changes when the file is recompiled and persists across changes in the meantime;
-- each model has _unique identifier_ (UID), which changes every time the model is re-created (e.g., after the AST node it represents was reparsed and updated).
+- each model has a _unique identifier_ (UID), which changes every time the model is re-created (e.g., after the AST node it represents was reparsed and updated).

 On the one side, the _model_ of each transitional ([`VisualisationModel`]) is given an AST node to represent and is responsible for

 - Extracting all the appropriate information from the node.
-For instance, this might be the path and the dimension for an image, or the structure and the content of each cell for a table;
+For instance, this might be the path and the dimension for an image or the structure and the content of each cell for a table;
-- Creating a data structure that contains all the information required by the view and that can be serialised, since the data must be sent to the view through message passing.
+- Creating a data structure that contains all the information required by the view and that can be serialised (since the data must be sent to the view through message passing).
 At the moment, the format chosen for this data is HTML; but this might change, e.g., for JSON.
-- Implementing handlers to process messages sent by the view and transform the underlying document (and more specifically the fragment represented by the AST node) to reify interactions performed by the user in the view (e.g., resizing an image, reordering the columns of a table).
+- Implementing handlers to process messages sent by the view and transform the underlying document (and more specifically, the fragment represented by the AST node) to reify interactions performed by the user in the view (e.g., resizing an image, reordering the columns of a table).

 On the other side, the _view_ of each transitional ([`VisualisationView`]) is given a container to populate and is responsible for

-- Processing the data sent by the model, to turn it into appropriate data structures;
+- Processing the data sent by the model to turn it into appropriate data structures;
 - Populating the container to display the interactive representation of the code that must be visualised using the DOM API;
 - Notifying the model of events of interest (e.g., the size of an image or the content of a table cell has changed).

-There is no single instance of a _controller_ in the traditional sense of the term, since model and view objects exist in two separate processes that can only communicate through message passing.
+There is no single instance of a _controller_ in the traditional sense of the term since model and view objects exist in two separate processes that can only communicate through message passing.
 Instead, for each transitional, the controller mainly takes the form of a number of objects and methods used for sending and receiving messages and reacting to events (extension events in the model, DOM events in the view).
 To facilitate message passing between views and models, communication endpoints between the core and the webview are both represented by a single abstract class ([`AbstractMessenger`]), which is concretised differently on the model side ([`WebviewMessenger`]) and on the view side ([`Messenger`]).

-In order to make ilatex easy to extend with new transitionals, the model and the view of each transitional are not directly instanciated by the objects that deal with transitionals in the core and in the webview.
+In order to make ilatex easy to extend with new transitionals, the model and the view of each transitional are not directly instantiated by the objects that deal with transitionals in the core and in the webview.
 Instead, they are created by special objects named model providers and view factories:

 - Each transitional must have a _model provider_ ([`VisualisationModelProvider`]), which is responsible for providing tests checking whether the model it can create is fit for a given code mapping (`canProvideForCodeMapping`) and a given AST node (`canProvideForASTNode`);